-You or your organisation must seek the Minister's approval to:
+You or your organisation must seek the Minister's approval to either:

-Every application to use the word 'Anzac' received by the Minister for Veterans' Affairs is considered on its merits.
+Every application to use the word 'Anzac' received by the Minister for Veterans and Defence Personnel is considered on its merits.
 Matters the Minister may take in regard when making a decision include, but are not limited to: